thirumurthis/Learnings/jbang/Using_Jbang_to_run_java_camel_code_like_script.md

 ![image](https://user-images.githubusercontent.com/6425536/215311206-26a7b8b0-fb35-4203-9ce5-06326aa4edfe.png)

+#### Consideration

 - There are certain limitation in using JBang CLI, like it can't be used for complex Java programs.
 - It can refer mulitple java file under pacakges, refer [documentation](https://www.jbang.dev/documentation/guide/latest/organizing.html)
-- When using in production, we might need to consider only for small automation process, this community is still growing.
+- To use JBang in production totally depends on the usage, it can be used for small automation process but not for any complex code still this community is growing.